 Convent of St. Bernard

-The door we see on its side, was made of cedar wood.
-It is a unique piece of art carved in one piece, containing American Baroque elements, hand-carved by a Salteño Native in 1762.
+The door we see on its side is made of cedar wood.
+It is a unique piece of art carved in one piece, containing American Baroque elements hand-carved by a Native in 1762.

 The Cable Car

-Ideally, go to sunset, prepare a few “mates” and enjoy the surroundings and views.
+Ideally, go during the sunset, gather a few of your “mates,” and enjoy the surroundings and views.

 Salta Craft Market

-On your visit through the artisan market you will find a rich variety of handcrafted products such as basketry, fabrics, pottery, fine work in silver, wrought iron, and leather; musical instruments; premium edible products and typical wines from the region.
+On your visit through the artisan market, you will find a wide variety of handcrafted products such as basketry, fabrics, pottery, fine work in silver, wrought iron, and leather; musical instruments, premium edible products, and typical wines from the region.

-Salteñas’ crafts you can see the practices used for centuries with their own style, prestigious in traditional culture, are products entirely handmade and with natural components.
+Salteñas’ crafts, you can see the practices used for centuries with their own style, prestigious in traditional culture, products entirely handmade and natural components.

 2555 San Martín Street